 In seeking to learn how to be a landlord in Texas, we’ve covered a lot of ground.
 Let’s review:

-• Do your research.
-Understanding how your rental property fits into your real estate market is crucial to setting the right rent, advertising it the right way, and finding the right tenants.
+- Do your research.
+Understanding how your rental property fits into your local real estate market is crucial to setting the right rent, advertising it effectively, and finding the best tenants.

-• Do the math.
-Use your research to optimize your rent price and forecast your cash flow throughout the year to make smart decisions.
+- Do the math.
+Utilize your research to optimize your rental price and forecast your annual cash flow to make informed decisions.

-• Learn the laws.
-Navigating federal and state landlord-tenant laws will keep you legally compliant and your tenants happy.
+- Learn the laws.
+Navigating federal and state landlord-tenant laws will help you stay legally compliant and keep your tenants satisfied.

 Now that you’ve learned how to be a landlord in Texas, get out there and make some dough.
 Sign up today!